 Avoid: Slow response times.
 When your followers add comments, be sure to engage and acknowledge their efforts.

 Burberry inspires its 17.5 million follower fanbase with a consistent look and creative direction.
 They use high-quality images that match their brand and they never try to be something they are not.

 Pro Tip: Make sure your posts match your brand voice and are consistent with your other social media messages and forms of communication.
 Be sure to include your Credit Union or Bank mission, purpose and values throughout your posts to drive home what makes you, you.

 Not every post needs to be a complicated image or video!
 For banking social media, it's important to always go back to your target personas and remember to address their pain points online.
 What are their hopes and fears?
 What keeps them up at night?
 Then share content about these areas of concern on Facebook.

 Pro Tip: Make sure that when you share links to content outside of Facebook you should always link to your own Credit Union or Bank blog whenever possible.
 This will bring your fans and potential new members to your website, where they will hopefully continue to explore and perhaps even do business with you.

 Remember that you need to capture the contact information of these leads with a form as soon as you can, so that you can follow up with email nurture campaigns or member service phone calls or emails when appropriate.

 Avoid: Make sure that your links scale images appropriately when shared on Facebook.
 Larger images lead to more clicks.
 If images on your blog don't look great on Facebook you'll need to work with your web developer to fix this issue ASAP.

+Do you have a favorite page you want to share?
 Comment below! 👇 (pretty please...)